 There is an old Japanese tradition that 1,000 origami paper cranes will bring good luck.
-Cranes for Cancer's mission is to provide baskets or vases of 1,000 cranes to cancer patients.
+Cranes for Cancer's mission is to provide boxes of 1,000 cranes to cancer patients.
 The 1000 cranes bring hope and uplift spirits.
-We've been doing this for about 18 years, but we NEED HELP!
-You can help by: 1) Donating money for supplies 2) Donating origami paper 3) FOLDING CRANES.
+We've been doing this for many years, but we NEED HELP!

-If you know of a person who is in need of 1,000 origami paper cranes, please send an e-mail and we will send your dear friend or family member 1,000 paper cranes of hope and healing.
+If you know of a person who is in need of 1,000 origami paper cranes, please send an e-mail with a name and mailing address, and we will send your dear friend or family member 1,000 paper cranes of hope and healing.

 The Legend of the 1000 Paper Cranes